Is This Amount of Discharge Normal After Loop Ileostomy Surgery?

 Hello Kat

-Having had a disconnected jpouch I would say your description is accurate for the early days.
-Are you estimating the quantity of output or measuring it accurately, it always feels a lot more than it actually is.
-I would have expected what you are experiencing would be very similar to when the pouch was first created before connection unless you had it done in one hit.
-However as usual , run it past your professionals is always the best advice.
+Having had a disconnected jpouch, I would say your description is accurate for the early days.
+Are you estimating the quantity of output or measuring it accurately?
+It always feels like a lot more than it actually is.
+I would have expected what you are experiencing to be very similar to when the pouch was first created before connection unless you had it done in one hit.
+However, as usual, running it past your professionals is always the best advice.

 katakana